ChrisKuBa/docker-E3C-Control/README.md

 Screen is used to run E3DC-Control in the background.
 Also checks every 10 seconds if screen exists otherwise restart screen.

+Also minimum lighttod is configured to support calling shell scripts from outside of the container.
+To use this, create a /config/localhost/cgi-bin folder and copy to this folder your shell scripts.
+They can be access by calling http://yourcontainer:exposedport/cgi-bin/yourscript.sh.

 The architectures supported by this image are:

 | Architecture | Tag |